ArcticaProject/nx-libs/README.md

 This source tree started as a re-distribution of those NX packages needed to setup FreeNX and/or X2Go on a Linux server.

-The NX re-distribution (3.5.0.x) has been maintained by the X2Go Project: http://wiki.x2go.org
+In the past, the NX re-distribution (3.5.0.x) had been maintained by the X2Go Project: http://wiki.x2go.org

 In 2014, [the QVD project](http://theqvd.com) run by the company Qindel